Ricks0ne/t3rn/README.md

 t3rn is a hosting platform for smart contracts, that enables trustless, multi-chain execution and composable collaboration.

-t3rn renders smart contracts blockchain agnostic, meaning they can instantly execute on multiple blockchains.
+t3rn renders smart contracts blockchain-agnostic, meaning they can instantly execute on multiple blockchains.
 The smart contracts can be uploaded as they are and the t3rn protocol will host and execute them across different blockchains, breaking the barrier to serving users across industries and blockchain platforms.

 ## Interoperability plugin - integrate with Gateway
 The protocol works well with Parachains regardless of whether they support smart contracts or not.
 It's designed to be highly compatible with different blockchain architectures and easy integration using one of three kind of Gateway: Intrinsic Programmable, Extrinsic Programmable or Transaction-Only.

-t3rn emphasizes the existent decentralised-solutions and allows multiple blockchains to collaborate on the same contracts repository.
+t3rn emphasizes the existing decentralised solutions and allows multiple blockchains to collaborate on the same contracts repository.
 By re-using the whole decentralised application blocks, fosters building the decentralised solutions with the freedom to operate on multiple chains. t3rn facilitates building interoperable solutions in familiar smart contract languages like Solidity, !ink or directly in Web Assembly.
 Smart contracts or Modules for Runtime which are hosted on a decentralised execution platform, Circuit and can be executed on multiple integrated blockchains.
 These smart contracts are shared and are being collaboratively added by community.

 [Learn more about Gateways and how to integrate with t3rn.](./gateway)

 ## Multi-chain execution platform - execute on Circuit
 Gateway Circuit shares the context of the overall Interoperable Transaction and passes it over to the Gateways.
 The context contains all of the necessary data base on the Parachains can decide whether to not proceed with the execution.
-Gateway Circuit has an access to all of the ongoing Interoperable Transactions and before the execution is started the circuit checks if there is no two transactions changing the same account at the same time.
+Gateway Circuit has access to all of the ongoing Interoperable Transactions and before the execution is started the circuit checks if there is no two transactions changing the same account at the same time.

 [Work on the Circuit Prototype is currently in progress.](./pallets/circuit)